ragesh88/Rajesh_miniproject_report/README.md

 ### Contribution guidelines ###

-The author is Rajes R Nair
+The author is Rajesh R Nair

 ### Who do I talk to? ###